aridjayarecipes/cutesrecipes.web.app/content/post/2577-how-to-prepare-ultimate-apple-and-cabbage-over-brown-rice.md

 1. Prepare  large deep frying pan

-I&#39;d had Red Cabbage with Apples in a German restaurant and really loved it.
+I'd had Red Cabbage with Apples in a German restaurant and really loved it.
 This recipe was so close to it and really good.
 I used another reviewers suggestion and used apple cider vinegar (instead of white) and brown sugar (instead of white).
 Brown the meat, then add all of the ingredients, except the cabbage.

 <!--inarticleads2-->